 Site pharmacy will acknowledge receipt of each shipment by the agreed mechanism outlined in the pharmacy manual.
 Study drug will be stored in the clinical trials pharmacy at each site until it is dispensed.
-Study drug will be stored at controlled room temperature, 15°C to 25°C, all temperature excursions beyond these temperatures must be reported to OM Pharma.
+The standard temperature to store and monitor transportation of the study drug is at controlled room temperature, 15°C to 25°C. Furthermore, stability studies by OM Pharma on BV capsules have shown the IMP can be used from 15°C to as high as 40°C without any impact to the quality of the product.